Rycona/FF6-BC-Scouter/README.md

 CHANGE LOG
 ------------------------------------------
 v0.3b - 2021-02-02:

+    - Created images of game and custom symbols
     - Created TrueType font of the FF6 Menu Font
     - Uses text/BG colors chosen in the game
     - Fixed error with reading morph/steal item ID